A Dangerous Woman (1993 film)

 A Dangerous Woman is a 1993 American romantic drama film directed by Stephen Gyllenhaal.
-The screenplay was written by his wife Naomi Foner, loosely based on the award-winning novel of the same name by Mary McGarry Morris.
+The screenplay was written by his wife Naomi Foner, loosely based on the novel of the same name by Mary McGarry Morris.
 The feature was co-produced by Amblin Entertainment and Gramercy Pictures.
 It stars Debra Winger, Barbara Hershey and Gabriel Byrne.
 It included Gyllenhaal and Foner's two children, Jake and Maggie, who later developed acting careers.

-Debra Winger was nominated for a Golden Globe Award for her performance and also won Best Actress at the Tokyo International Film Festival.
+Winger was nominated for a Golden Globe Award for her performance and also won Best Actress at the Tokyo International Film Festival.
+A Dangerous Woman was released by Gramercy Pictures on December 3, 1993.
 The film has never been released on Region 1 DVD.
 It was once released on video in the United Kingdom by First Independent Films.